Modern Slavery Act

 Sustainable and Responsible Sourcing Policy

-Our Sustainable and Responsible Sourcing Policy, last updated in March 2021, explicitly states that we will not work with suppliers who do not share our declared values in good citizenship such as respecting human rights, including forced labour specifically.
-The policy details our commitment to audit preferred and multinational suppliers to ensure that they are in compliance with the policy.
-All of our policies include direct contact details if questions or concerns are raised.
+Our Sustainable Sourcing Policy, last updated in May 2022, explicitly states that we will not work with suppliers who do not share our declared values in good citizenship such as respecting human rights, including forced labour specifically.

 DUE DILIGENCE AND RISK ASSESSMENT